Syllabus (Semester 1, 2026)

 - Course overview and expectations

-- Python for geospatial analysis: why and how?
+- Why Python for geospatial analysis

 - Python fundamentals review: modules, packages, environments